 Legal but Not Accessible: 5 Barriers to Abortion in Canada

-Abortion has been legal in Canada since January 28, 1988, when the Supreme Court ruled that restricting access violated the Canadian Charter of Rights and Freedoms.
-While this was a monumental step toward bodily autonomy, legality doesn’t always translate into accessibility.
-For many, systemic and social barriers still make abortion difficult to obtain.
+Abortion has been decriminalized in Canada since January 28, 1988, when the Supreme Court ruled that restricting access violated the Canadian Charter of Rights and Freedoms.
+While this ruling was a historic step toward bodily autonomy and reproductive rights in Canada, permissibility does not automatically guarantee access to care.
+Across the country, systemic barriers, geography, stigma, and financial pressures still make abortion care difficult — or sometimes impossible — to obtain.

 1. Geographic Disparities: Where You Live Shouldn’t Determine Your Choices

 Research highlights this disparity: 73.5% of women reported travelling an hour or more to access a clinic.
-The farther the distance, the less likely someone is to obtain the care they need, particularly those who are younger or facing financial hardships.
+The farther the distance, the less likely someone is to obtain the care they need.

 2. Financial Barriers: Hidden Costs of "Free" Healthcare